Vagina: Infections, diseases, and safe sex

 Vaginal infections or diseases include yeast infection, vaginitis, sexually transmitted infections (STIs) and cancer.
 Lactobacillus gasseri and other Lactobacillus species in the vaginal flora provide some protection from infections by their secretion of bacteriocins and hydrogen peroxide.
 The healthy vagina of a woman of child-bearing age is acidic, with a pH normally ranging between 3.8 and 4.5.
 The low pH prohibits growth of many strains of pathogenic microbes.
-The acidic balance of the vagina may also be affected by pregnancy, menstruation, diabetes or other illness, birth control pills, certain antibiotics, poor diet, and stress (such as from a lack of sleep).
+The acidic balance of the vagina may also be affected by semen, pregnancy, menstruation, diabetes or other illness, birth control pills, certain antibiotics, poor diet, and stress.
 Any of these changes to the acidic balance of the vagina may contribute to yeast infection.
 An elevated pH (greater than 4.5) of the vaginal fluid can be caused by an overgrowth of bacteria as in bacterial vaginosis, or in the parasitic infection trichomoniasis, both of which have vaginitis as a symptom.
 Vaginal flora populated by a number of different bacteria characteristic of bacterial vaginosis increases the risk of adverse pregnancy outcomes.
 During a pelvic exam, samples of vaginal fluids may be taken to screen for sexually transmitted infections or other infections.

 Because the vagina is self-cleansing, it usually does not need special hygiene.
 Clinicians generally discourage the practice of douching for maintaining vulvovaginal health.
 Since the vaginal flora gives protection against disease, a disturbance of this balance may lead to infection and abnormal discharge.
 Vaginal discharge may indicate a vaginal infection by color and odor, or the resulting symptoms of discharge, such as irritation or burning.
 Abnormal vaginal discharge may be caused by STIs, diabetes, douches, fragranced soaps, bubble baths, birth control pills, yeast infection (commonly as a result of antibiotic use) or another form of vaginitis.
 While vaginitis is an inflammation of the vagina, and is attributed to infection, hormonal issues, or irritants, vaginismus is an involuntary tightening of the vagina muscles during vaginal penetration that is caused by a conditioned reflex or disease.
 Vaginal discharge due to yeast infection is usually thick, creamy in color and odorless, while discharge due to bacterial vaginosis is gray-white in color, and discharge due to trichomoniasis is usually a gray color, thin in consistency, and has a fishy odor.
 Discharge in 25% of the trichomoniasis cases is yellow-green.